MicrosoftDocs/azure-docs/articles/azure-monitor/visualize/workbooks-retrieve-legacy-workbooks.md

 Private and legacy workbooks have been deprecated and aren't accessible from the Azure portal.
 If you're looking for the deprecated workbook that you forgot to convert before the deadline, you can use this process to retrieve the content of your old workbook and load it into a new workbook.
 This tool will only be available for a limited time.

 Application Insights Workbooks, also known as "Legacy Workbooks", are stored as a different Azure resource type than all other Azure Workbooks.
-These different Azure resource types are now being merged one single standard type.
-This will allow it to take advantage of all the existing and new functionality available in standard Azure Workbooks.
+These different Azure resource types are now being merged one single standard type so that you can take advantage of all the existing and new functionality available in standard Azure Workbooks.
 For example:

 * Converted legacy workbooks can be queried via Azure Resource Graph (ARG), and show up in other standard Azure views of resources in a resource group or subscription.
 * Converted legacy workbooks can support top level ARM template features like other resource types, including, but not limited to: